ctxis/CAPE/README.md

 A number of other malware families have their payloads extracted by some of the behavioural packages, configuration parsing on the output of some of these is also currently being worked on.

-In addition, a number of malware families are covered by static configuration extraction based on malwareconfig.com (thanks to Kevin Breen/TechAnarchy for this).
+CAPE has two config parsing frameworks inbuilt.
+DC3-MWCP (Defense Cyber Crime Center - Malware Configuration Parser) and the RATDecoders parser from malwareconfig.com (Kevin Breen/TechAnarchy).
+The publicly available decoders from malwareconfig.com are also included in CAPE.

-Detection to trigger a CAPE package can be based from either 'Cuckoo' (API) or Yara signatures.
+Detection to trigger a CAPE package can be based from on 'Cuckoo' (API) or Yara signatures.

 Packages can be written based on API hooks, the CAPE debugger, or a combination of both.